dvalenciar/Fuzzy_Control_with_AR_mark_Tracking-Bebop2/README.md

    roslaunch mark_track ar_pose_bebop.launch
    ```

-A rviz window will open automatically. you will see somenthig like this:
+A window of rviz will open automatically.
+You will see something like this:

 ![](https://github.com/dvalenciar/Fuzzy_Control_with_AR_mark_Tracking-Bebop2/blob/master/imageRviz.png)

 2. Download and print the ar_tag mark.
 Available [here](https://github.com/dvalenciar/Fuzzy_Control_with_AR_mark_Tracking-Bebop2/blob/master/4x4_384_20.gif)